-If you’re interested in bringing JSTOR access to a jail or prison you work with, we’ve outlined steps below.
-Contact us for a consultation to go over any questions you may have about the initiative or the implementation process.
+If you’re interested in bringing JSTOR access to a jail or prison you work with, we’ve outlined the following steps.
+Schedule a consultation with us to review any questions you may have about the initiative or JSTOR implementation in jails, prisons, or detention centers.

 How to get started

 2. Receive permission from your higher education institution.
-Institutions already using JSTOR with current licensing agreements do not need to sign new agreements.
+Institutions already using JSTOR with active licensing agreements do not need to sign new agreements.

 3. Provide the new IP address and identify if the site will use jstor.org or the mediated version, pep.jstor.org.